ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/testing_code.md

 You must create your test data independently, ensuring that it reflects how you want your code to work, rather than how it currently works.
 ```

-It's tempting to create a test dataset that closely mimics your real data.
+It is tempting to create a test dataset that closely mimics your real data.

 However, using minimal and general data in tests make it clearer on what is being tested, and also avoids any unnecessary disclosure.